aysenurkocaak/Mental_Health_Classifier_with_XAI/README.md

    - **LIME** is used to visually explain the model's decisions based on the words that most influenced the predictions.

 6. **Application Development**:
-   - The trained model is integrated into a **chatbot** interface, where users can input sentences and classify their emotional state.
+   - The trained model is integrated into a **chatbot** interface, where users can input sentences and classify their emotional state with GRADIO

 ---